fahad19/tydel-react/README.md

 import { Provider } from 'tydel-react';
 ```

-Accepts only only prop `model`, and pass your model instance there.
+Accepts only one prop called `model`.
+Pass your model instance there.

 ```js
 import React from 'react';